priyankavergadia/google-cloud-4-words/README.md

 |
 [Low res PNG](https://github.com/gregsramblings/google-cloud-4-words/raw/master/Poster-lowres.png)

 Do you have suggestions for better descriptions?
-Do you see a missing product?
+Missing products?
 Pull requests encouraged on this file.

 Feedback? <img width="40" valign="middle" src="https://storage.googleapis.com/gregsramblings-downloads/Twitter_Logo_Blue.png">[@gregsramblings](https://twitter.com/gregsramblings)

-**Note:** This list only includes products that are publicly accessible today.
+**Note:** This list only includes products that are publicly available.
 There are multiple products in various stages of pre-release/private-alpha that will not be included until they go public beta or GA.

 Many of these products have a [free tier](https://cloud.google.com/free/).
 There is also a [free trial](https://console.cloud.google.com/freetrial) that will enable you try almost everything.